 Healthy leaders are great builders.
 This poem by Charles Franklin Benvegar offers a powerful perspective…

-They swung a beam and a side wall fell.
+They swung a beam, and the sidewall fell.

 Am I a builder who works with care,